 There never seemed to be any doubt that Jenkins would add the extras, and he did just that.

-The third-highest points scorer in the history of international rugby, Jenkins is now part of the Welsh coaching team under Warren Gatland.
-Jenkins serves as the skills coach and was part of the team that led Wales to the Grand Slam in 2019.
+Jenkins was part of the Welsh coaching team under Warren Gatland, serving as the skills coach and was part of the team that led Wales to the Grand Slam in 2019.
 He has worked with Gatland on Lions Tours in 2009, 2013 and 2017.